semernyakov/polychat/README.md

 1. Open Obsidian Settings
 2. Go to Community Plugins and disable Safe Mode
-3. Click Browse and search for "Groq Chat"
+3. Click Browse and search for "PolyChat"
 4. Install the plugin
 5. Enable the plugin in Community Plugins